jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ### Implications
 1. **Integrity of the Investigation**: This incident raises serious questions about the overall fairness and comprehensiveness of the FFE investigation.
-2. **Administrative Overreach**: Dr. Hatton's involvement in determining who gets to speak directly with the investigator suggests an inappropriate level of control over the investigative process.
+2. **Administrative Overreach**: Superintendent Hatton's involvement in determining who gets to speak directly with the investigator suggests an inappropriate level of control over the investigative process.
 3. **Potential for Skewed Results**: By potentially limiting direct positive testimonies, the investigation's findings could be disproportionately negative, leading to an unfair representation of Kevin Manley and FFE.
 4. **Erosion of Trust**: Such actions, if known to the school community, could erode trust in the administration's ability to conduct fair and unbiased investigations.